 If each of us were asked to name the best gas chainsaws for the money, I’m sure our selections would hardly be the same.
 What’s best for you may not really be best for the other person, because ultimately, our needs, preferences, and experiences vary.

-That’s why it’s important to sift through the factors I’ll discuss below in order to be sure that the selection you end up with is really what you want.
+That’s why it’s important to sift through the factors I’ll discuss below that I considered when crafting my top list of chainsaw reviews in order to be sure that the selection you end up with is really what you want.

 Engine Size/Power (Based on the Nature of Tasks at Hand)